Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 **Observations:**

-This example showcases various goals that undergo changes such as `decay` , `growth` , `shrinkage` , and `ripening` (anti-decay).
-Each Item in this setup includes certain parameters that are either irrelevant or used incorrectly.
-These 'red herring' parameters, while not utilized properly, do not impact the overall outcome or cause issues with the AAI environment.
+This example demonstrates various goal types that undergo transformations such as `decay`, `growth`, `shrinkage`, and `ripening` (anti-decay).
+Each `Item` in this setup includes certain parameters that may be irrelevant or used incorrectly.
+These extraneous parameters, although not utilized effectively, do not affect the overall outcome or cause issues within the AAI environment.

-In the above scenario:
+In this scenario:

-* The `ShrinkGoal` and `GrowGoal` ignore the declared `sizes` parameter.
-Instead, their sizes change based on the initialValues and finalValues.
+* The `ShrinkGoal` and `GrowGoal` ignore the `sizes` parameter and instead adjust their sizes based on `initialValues` and `finalValues`.
-* For both `DecayGoal` and `AntiDecayGoal`, the size is determined by the larger of the `initialValue` or `finalValue`.
+* For both `DecayGoal` and `AntiDecayGoal`, the size is determined by the greater of the `initialValue` or `finalValue`.
 * Additionally, the reward for these goals transitions from the initial value to the final value over time.
-Interestingly, the ShrinkGoal includes a `symbolNames` parameter, which is typically reserved for `SignBoard` objects.
-This parameter is not applicable here and is therefore disregarded.
+* Notably, the `ShrinkGoal` includes a `symbolNames` parameter, which is generally intended for `SignBoard` objects.
+This parameter is not applicable in this context and is therefore ignored.
-* Furthermore, an 'animal skin' feature is utilized in this example.
-Specifically, the Agent is configured to always appear with a 'hedgehog' skin.
+* An 'animal skin' feature is also utilized in this example, where the `Agent` is configured to always display a 'hedgehog' skin.

 &nbsp;